mciocchi/atomic_d6/README.md

 **Notice** Determines how likely a character is to spot things that are hidden.
 It is not limited to vision.
 Some characters may specialize in noticing particular kinds of things.
 For instance: a hunter specializing in "Notice / Wilderness" might receive a large bonus for spotting tracks in the wilderness and a small bonus for noticing things in general.

-**Social** has many different sub-disciplines, including Bluffing, Interrogation, Leadership, Haggling, and Intimidation.
+**Social** has many different sub-disciplines, including Bluffing, Interrogation, Leadership, Haggling, Intimidation, and Standing.

 **Stealth** is what characters roll in order to avoid being **Noticed**.
 It also covers the use of many different types of camoflage and decoys.